rafaeljusto/toglacier/README.md

 the [Amazon developers](https://github.com/orgs/aws/people).

-The program will first add all files to a [tarball](https://en.wikipedia.org/wiki/Tar_(computing)) and then decide to send it in one shot or use a multipart strategy for larger files.
+The program will first add all files to a [tarball](https://en.wikipedia.org/wiki/Tar_(computing)) and then, if a secret was defined, it will encrypt the archive.
+After that it will decide to send it in one shot or use a multipart strategy for larger files.
 For now we will follow the AWS suggestion and send multipart when the tarball gets bigger than 100MB.
 When using multipart, each part will have 4MB (except for the last one).
 The maximum archive size is 40GB (but we can increase this).

 Old backups will also be removed automatically, to avoid keeping many files in AWS Glacier service, and consequently saving you some money.
 Periodically, the